 We can also see some interesting floras like Fritillaria unibracteata, and different kinds of Primulas and Rhododendrons.

 After searching the Gongganglin area, we will drive on to Ruoergai, a vast grassland of the Tibetan Plateau known as "the lung of Sichuan".
 It is also the core area of nomadic Anduo Tibetans that have unique costumes, architectures, customs, etc. We will enjoy picturesque views of the high mountains on either side of the road along the drive.
 Once we arrive, we can expect some grassland species like the Himalayan Griffon, Upland Buzzard, Black Kite, Common Kestrel, Amur Falcon, Daurian Jackdaw, Horned Lark, Azure-winged Magpie, Oriental Skylark, Carrion Crow, Grey-backed Shrike, Rock Sparrow, Siberian Stonechat, Citrine Wagtail, etc.

 From now on, we should also keep our eyes open for plateau mammals, the adorable Plateau Pika emerge from their nests and graze with great alertness on the grassland near its hole, while the Himalayan Marmot tends to lay prone on the ground.
-Other sought-after mammals we may well-see in the following days including Tibetan Fox, Red Fox, Hog Badger, Tufted Deer, and the scarce Wolf, Chinese Mountain Cat, and Tibetan Roe Deer.
+Other sought-after mammals we can expect in the following days including Tibetan Fox, Red Fox, Hog Badger, Tufted Deer, and the scarce Wolf, Chinese Mountain Cat, and Tibetan Roe Deer.